yeasy/learning_pickleball/en/21_physics_biomechanics.md

 ### Moment Arm and Lever Principles

-The paddle can be viewed as a lever, with the distance from the striking point to the grip representing the moment arm.
-According to lever principles: output force = input force × (moment arm length / resistance arm length).
+In a swing the axes of rotation are the shoulder, elbow, and wrist.
+The muscles attach close to those axes while the paddle head sits far from them, which makes the arm-and-paddle system a **third-class lever**.
+The lever formula (output force = input force × effort arm / resistance arm) is correct, but note which arm is which: **the distance from your hand to the contact point is the resistance arm, not the effort arm**.
+A third-class lever has a mechanical advantage below 1 — it does not multiply force, it **trades force for speed and range of motion**.
+So the intuition that "a longer swing radius makes power easier" is backwards: the larger the radius, the more torque the muscles must produce for the same tangential force at the paddle head.

+What actually makes the ball fast is **paddle-head speed at contact** — the same v = ω × r from the previous section.
+A larger radius r gives a faster head as long as you can still hold the same angular velocity ω, at the cost of more muscular load and more swing weight.
+The conclusions below all hold; the mechanism is speed, not force multiplication.

 **Applications in pickleball:**

 - **Why is backcourt striking more powerful than forecourt striking?**
-  - At the backcourt, the moment arm is longer (the distance from shoulder to striking point is greater)
-  - According to lever principles, the longer the moment arm, the greater the output force produced by the same muscle contraction
+  - Not because a lever multiplies force.
+The backcourt gives you the room and the time for a full swing — the legs, hips, shoulders, and arm accelerate in sequence over a longer runway, so the head is moving faster at contact
+  - At the net the reaction window is a fraction of a second, the motion is compressed, and angular velocity never builds — which is exactly why net play rewards control over power

 - **Why does holding the paddle lower in the grip produce more powerful shots?**
-  - The lower the grip position (closer to the butt/end of the handle, farther from the paddle head), the longer the moment arm
+  - The lower the grip (closer to the butt of the handle, farther from the paddle head), the larger the radius r from wrist to head, so the head travels faster at the same angular velocity
-  - Standard grip position is the optimal balance point, providing sufficient moment arm while maintaining hand control
+  - The costs are higher swing weight, more torque demanded of the wrist, and a slower recovery.
+Standard grip position is the balance point between speed and control — not the point where the "moment arm" is long enough

 - **Why does gripping too tightly reduce power?**
-  - Tight gripping fixes the wrist, reducing wrist flexibility
-  - Flexible wrist movement can increase the effective length of the moment arm at the last moment
-  - Excessive rigidity in grip also impedes effective force transfer
+  - A tight grip locks the wrist and breaks the proximal-to-distal sequencing, so the final wrist acceleration is lost and head speed drops
+  - Co-contracting agonists and antagonists makes them fight each other, slowing the whole arm
+  - For the practical guidance, see [Chapter 3](03_hold_paddle.md): relax during preparation, and firm the grip only enough to stabilize the face at contact

 ### Momentum and Energy Transfer